 Hard to imagine, right?
 But it’s true that some in the fashion world have dismissed novelty socks as against “the rules”.
 We say rules are there to be broken.

 It’s a combination that some of the world’s best fashion designers have shown can easily be pulled off.
-There are umbrella skirts from Prada and cabbage print dresses from Dolce & Gabbana; Loewe designer Jonathan Anderson’s elf shoes, which he described as having “no sense … but they make you laugh!”
+There are cabbage print dresses from Dolce & Gabbana; Loewe designer Jonathan Anderson’s elf shoes, which he described as having “no sense … but they make you laugh!”
 And even designer Michael Kors has dismissed the idea that to be chic, you have to be serious: “No one ever looks more fabulous or more beautiful than the moment they start laughing uncontrollably,” he says.

 But while fashion may be funny on the catwalk, that’s not always reflected in the stores on the high street.
 We think that’s a shame.
 When you get dressed in the morning, it’s the perfect opportunity to inject a bit of fun and playfulness to your day.
 Maybe you’ll wear bright colours that clash, spots with stripes, or socks that make you smile every time you catch a glimpse of them.
 Who cares what anyone else thinks?